DaroMacs/IRLOracl-dapp/README.md

-# IRL-Oracl dApp
+# IRL-Oracld dApp

-IRL-Oracl is a cutting-edge Web3 platform that revolutionizes real-world data collection and verification through IoT devices.
+IRL-Oracld is a cutting-edge Web3 platform that revolutionizes real-world data collection and verification through IoT devices.
 By seamlessly bridging the physical and digital worlds, we create a decentralized network of trusted data streams that are instantly recorded on the blockchain.

 ## 🌟 Key Features